eaedk/python-crash-course/lecture.md

 # Introduction
 ## Description of Python 3
 Python 3 is a, high-level, dynamically typed, interpreted, object-oriented, general-purpose, programming language.

 Python is a very high-level programming language because its syntax so closely resembles the English language.
 Higher-level means it's more readable to humans,so that, it's an easy language to learn.

 Python is a dynamically typed language.
 This means that the Python interpreter does type checking only as code runs, and the type of a variable is allowed to change over its lifetime.
-Python is a general-purpose language because it can be used for almost all the purposes, like web development, artificial intelligence, physics, mathematics, cyber security, etc.
+Python is also a general-purpose language because it can be used for almost all the purposes, like web development, artificial intelligence, physics, mathematics, cyber security, etc.

 Python is an interpreted language, which means the source code of a Python program is converted into bytecode that is then executed by the Python virtual machine.
-Python is different from major compiled languages, such as C and C + +, as Python code is not required to be built and linked like code for these languages.
+Python is different from major compiled languages, such as C and C++, as Python code is not required to be built and linked like code for these languages.

 Python's object-oriented programming system supports all four features: encapsulation, abstraction, inheritance and polymorphism.

 We will explore the language deeply a bit later.